Taxes on Selling a House in Pennsylvania

 You’ve likely heard the term “capital gains tax,” but what is it?

-A capital gains tax is a tax levied on any capital gains earned during a tax year.
-For example, if you purchased your Pennsylvania home for $295,000 and sold it a few years later for $395,000, you have earned a capital gain of $100,000, which would be taxed.
+A capital gains tax is a tax you may have to pay on the profit you make from selling a capital asset during the tax year.
+For example, if you purchased your Pennsylvania home for $315,000 and sold it a few years later for $415,000, you have earned a capital gain of $100,000, which would be taxed.

 Meanwhile, at the federal level, capital gains are classified as “short-term” or “long-term”.

 - Capital gains are considered short-term when an asset is sold within a year of its purchase.
-Those gains are lumped into your regular income and taxed according to your tax bracket.
+They are lumped into your regular income and taxed according to your tax bracket.

 - Capital gains are considered long-term when earned from the sale of an asset after at least a full year of ownership.
-For a home sale, those gains are taxed at a variable rate, depending on your income.
+They are taxed at a variable rate, depending on your income.

 2026 capital gains tax brackets